 Explaining early repayment charges

-The bank charges borrowers an early repayment charge (ECR) to recover the loss the bank incurs when a loan is partially or fully repaid earlier than agreed.
+The bank charges borrowers an early repayment charge (ERC) to recover the loss the bank incurs when a loan is partially or fully repaid earlier than agreed.

 Early repayment charges may apply to fixed home loan rates if you: